Water-Melon/Melon/docs/en/event.md

 ## Event

-Events in Melon are not supported across threads for two reasons:

-1. The conventional multi-threading model is generally dominated by thread pools.
-Under the thread pool model, the main thread triggers events and then the lower tasks, and the child threads process tasks in synchronous mode.
-2. Under the conventional multi-process model, it is generally single-threaded, such as: Nginx

-Therefore, the event structure can only be used under a single thread.
-But **allows** individual threads to create their own event structures.
+Events in Melon are not supported across threads, but **allows** individual threads to create their own event structures.

+**Note**: Do NOT put a file descriptor into a different thread's event model for processing.

 The system calls used by events vary according to different operating system platforms, and now support: